 £100,000 appeal to make the cylinder block for No. 2007 Prince of Wales is concluded.

-We are delighted to announce the £100,000 appeal to make the cylinder block for new Gresley class P2 No. 2007 Prince of Wales has reached its 100 member target.
-If the project is to remain on schedule to complete No. 2007 by 2021 we need to order the cylinder block in 2018.
-The A1 Steam Locomotive Trust has therefore set itself the challenge of raising £100,000 through The Cylinder Club from 100 supporters each donating £1,000 (plus Gift Aid) to the project in up to eight payments of £125 by standing order.
+If the project is to remain on schedule to complete No. 2007 within three years, we need to order the cylinder block in 2019.
+The A1 Steam Locomotive Trust therefore set itself the challenge of raising £100,000 through The Cylinder Club from 100 supporters each donating £1,000 (plus Gift Aid) to the project in up to eight payments of £125 by standing order.

-Following the success of The Founders Club (to get the project to the point of cutting the frames), The Boiler Club (to fund the construction of the boiler) and The Mikado Club (to wheel the locomotive), the established The Cylinder Club to raise an estimated £100,000 required to make No. 2007’s cylinder block.
-Thanks to all of you who supported this initiative – the other clubs are still open!
+Following the success of The Founders Club (to get the project to the point of cutting the frames), The Boiler Club (to fund the construction of the boiler) and The Mikado Club (to wheel the locomotive), we established The Cylinder Club to raise an estimated £100,000 required to make No. 2007’s cylinder block.

 In return for supporting this appeal, special benefits for members of The Cylinder Club included: